KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 #### Managing audio assets
 SC does not (at this time) include any functionality to import `<audio>` elements as SC assets.
 It is up to the dev-user to find ways to import and make use of such files within the context of an SC-managed canvas display.

 For the intrepid developer, check out the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) page on MDN.
-If that feels too overwhelming, then the [awesome-webaudio](https://github.com/notthetup/awesome-webaudio) page on GitHub has links to many Javascript libraries that may help a web page meet a designer's audio-related demands.
+If that feels too overwhelming, then the [awesome-webaudio](https://github.com/notthetup/awesome-webaudio) page on GitHub has links to many JavaScript libraries that may help a web page meet a designer's audio-related demands.

 #### Managing video asset captions and subtitles
 SC functionality for importing video into the SC system as an asset, for use in Picture entitys and Pattern style objects, can be found in the [assets page](sc-assets.html) of this Runbook.